 As early as 1756, under the then Prime Minister Marquês de Pombal (1699-1782), in order to protect the authenticity of port wine, the Douro region was first defined within its boundaries as one of the oldest protected wine regions in the world and later classified as a DOC area.
 However, the "Vinho do Porto" or "Porto" is not named after its Douro region of origin, but after the port city from which it is shipped.
 For more than two centuries, this applied exclusively to port wine.
 It was not until 1979 that this was extended to include unpritified wines.
 The success of the famous red wine "Barca Velha" from the Ferreira winery, but later also of the "Redomo" from Niepoort and the "Grande Escolha" from Quinta do Côtto contributed to this success.

-Like everyone waters the river exerts a positive effect on the viticulture or creates for it the condition by the formation of valley slopes.
-It is actually a Doppelappellation, where "Douro = normal wine" and "Porto e Douro = Port Wine" means.
-In 2001, the classic port wine area Douro (Alto Douro) was declared by UNESCO World Heritage explained.
-Of the nearly 40,000 hectares, 33,000 hectares are classified for port (slate) and 7,000 hectares for normal wine (granite soils).
+Like everyone waters The river has a positive effect on viticulture or creates the conditions for this by forming valley slopes.
+It is actually a double appellation, whereby "Douro = normal wine" and "Porto e Douro = port wine" means.
+In 2001 the classic port wine range Douro (Alto Douro) was declared a UNESCO World Heritage explained.
+Of the total area of almost 40,000 hectares, 33,000 hectares are classified for port wine (slate soils) and 7,000 hectares for normal wine (granite soils).
 Depending on the quality of the vintage, around half of them are also processed as normal wines by the port wine departments.
-The grape varieties are virtually the same as for the port.
-The recommended ones must be at least 60%.
-Wines of unauthorized varieties are called Land wines (Vinho Regional) under the name Duriense marketed.
-Many wineries produce both port and regular wines.
+The grape varieties are practically the same as for the port wine.
+The recommended ones must make up at least 60%.
+Wines of non-approved varieties are called country wines (Vinho Regional) under the name Duriense marketed.
+Many wineries produce both port and normal wines.
 See a list of well-known producers under the keyword port wine,